Health care, immigration top issues at Democrats’ 1st debate

 MIAMI (AP) — Ten Democrats railed against a national economy and a Republican administration they argued exist only for the rich as presidential candidates debated onstage for the first time in the young 2020 season, embracing inequality as a defining theme in their fight to deny President Donald Trump a second term in office.

-Health care and immigration, more than any other issues, led the debate.
+Health care and immigration, more than any other issues, led the first of two debates on Wednesday, with another to follow Thursday night.
 And Massachusetts Sen. Elizabeth Warren, more than anyone else, stood out — on her own at times — in calling for “fundamental change” across the nation’s economy and government to address a widening gap between the rich and the middle class.

 “I think of it this way.
 Who is this economy really working for?
 It’s doing great for a thinner and thinner slice at the top,” Warren declared shortly before raising her hand as one of the only Democrats on stage willing to abolish her own private health insurance in favor of a government-run plan.
 “Health care is a basic human right, and I will fight for basic human rights.”